dennisppaul/an-economic-perspective-on-interaction-design/README.md

-# An Economic Perspective on Interaction Design
+# An Economic Perspective on Interaction Design ( and New Media Art )

 or how to earn money as a designer. this document aims to present economic models for earning money as a designer. if you find anything missing or wrong in this list of models, please send additions or corrections to d.paul@hfk-bremen.de